paulhibbitts/DLC-Help/pages/02.online-learning-on-ramp/chapter.md

 - Not sharing food or utensils with others
 - Using proper coughing or sneezing etiquette (cough/sneeze into elbow or tissue, not hand)
 - Staying home when sick

+!
+This is an evolving set of resources...